 Your email may be temporarily unavailable and may appear with an error message, such as:

-- Right now, the user is receiving too many emails; please try again later.
+- The user is receiving too many emails; please try again later.

 - Mail not delivered.

-Despite the interchangeability of terms, throttling emails and deferrals differ slightly.
-Throttling prevents the ISP from delivering your emails altogether.
-A deferral attempt, on the other hand, involves the ISP temporarily rejecting the delivery attempt and asking that it be sent later.
+Though often used interchangeably, email throttling and deferrals differ.
+Throttling prevents the ISP from delivering emails altogether, while a deferral means the ISP temporarily rejects the delivery attempt, requesting it be sent again later.

-During a specific period, ISPs usually limit the amount of mail they can receive from a sender.
-Your ISP rejects your delivery request if you cross the threshold, increasing bouncebacks.
+During a specific period, ISPs limit the mail they receive from a sender.
+If you cross the threshold, your ISP rejects your delivery request, increasing bouncebacks.

 ISPs might reject a delivery attempt for a variety of reasons, including: